airdcpp-web/airdcpp-webclient/README.md

 `sudo apt-get libwebsocketpp-dev`

-If the package isn't available for you, the following steps can be used to install it manually:
+If the package isn't available for you, run the following commands to install it manually:

 ```
 git clone git://github.com/zaphoyd/websocketpp.git